Vignesh2k21/Nclouds-tf-assesment/README.md

 #### 3.4

-* for cleaning up the environment we can migrate the state from s3 to local for that we need to mute the following from the provider,
+* For cleaning up the environment we can migrate the state from s3 to local For that we need to mute the following from the provider,

 ```